bloominstituteoftechnology/webdb-iv-challenge/README.md

 The requirements for the system, as stated by the client are:

+recipe to dish is 1:many
+steps to recipe is many:many

+ dish needs unique()
+recipe is unique() but relation to dish is not unique()

 - have a way to manage dishes.
 A `dish` is something the client wants to cook like _pizza_ or _tacos_.
 - have a way to manage recipes.
 A `dish` can have different recipes for tacos, like _tex-mex_ or _granny's_.
 A `recipe` belongs only to one `dish`.
 - have a way to manage ingredients.